cerplot/luigi/doc/luigi_patterns.rst

 should ensure that the way you're writing your final output directory is atomic.

-Sending messages to tasks
+Sending messages to steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The central scheduler is able to send messages to particular tasks.
-When a running task accepts
+The central scheduler is able to send messages to particular steps.
+When a running step accepts
 messages, it can access a `multiprocessing.Queue <https://docs.python.org/3/library/multiprocessing.html#pipes-and-queues>`__
 object storing incoming messages.
 You can implement custom behavior to react and respond to
 messages:

 .. code-block:: python

-    class Example(luigi.Task):
+    class Example(luigi.Step):

-        # common task setup
+        # common step setup
         ...

-        # configure the task to accept all incoming messages
+        # configure the step to accept all incoming messages
         accepts_messages = True

         def run(self):